Dele Alli's form: What's happened to Tottenham one-time boy wonder?

 The statistics are well known but perhaps worth revisiting for those who might now wish to portray his talent as having been overblown.
 His impact on the Premier League after joining Spurs from MK Dons was dramatic and the numbers underline that point.

-Alli ranks sixth on the list of players to have been involved in the most Premier League goals before turning 22, just ahead of Cristiano Ronald, Romelu Lukaku and Raheem Sterling.
+Alli ranks sixth on the list of players to have been involved in the most Premier League goals before turning 22, just ahead of Cristiano Ronaldo, Romelu Lukaku and Raheem Sterling.

 Frank Lampard was 26 when he scored his 50th goal in the competition.
 Alli was just 23 - the same age as his Tottenham team-mate Harry Kane, the man being tipped by many to break Alan Shearer's record of 260 Premier League goals.